 To access these services, students need to first make an appointment with the NDSCS Personal Counselor by calling Student Health and Counseling Services at 701.671.2286.
 There are no fees to see either the Personal Counselor or the medical provider; however, the cost of prescriptions is the responsibility of the student.
 Counseling Services and Medication Management Services are available to enrolled students.

-If you are interested in taking an anonymous mental health, alcohol, or substance use screening, click on the link below.
+If you are interested in taking an anonymous mental health screening, click on the link below.

 We know students struggle and sometimes question if they have the strength to continue.
 NDSCS strives to provide the support and resources to help students be safe and successful.
 As a student of NDSCS you are part of a community that supports and cares about you.